 Additionally, several FMPs could be relevant to water supply.
-Five FMPs 033000007 involves the design and construction of an off-line dry detention ponds which will reduce peak flows and improve water quality.
+Five FMPs involve the design and construction of detention ponds which will reduce peak flows and improve water quality.
 Although not currently planned, the design phase of these detention ponds could potentially be modified to include a small-scale water supply component for irrigation or other nearby needs.
 Infrastructure FMPs, such as channel and drainage improvements, could increase peak discharges downstream, allowing stormwater to flow faster into a state water course and impact water supply.
 While these FMPs could potentially impact water supply, the region determined that the potential impacts are insignificant.